 - trading with green suppliers & partners

-- Minimising the amount of printed materials & direct mail we use
+- Minimising the number of printed materials & direct mail we use

 - Recycling all materials that we cannot use

 - Encouraging our staff to be responsible, corporate green citizens

 - Endeavouring to work with partner organisations that share our green values

 - We recycle our old computers, mobile phones and printer cartridges.
 It is our intention to operate our business in an as environmentally friendly way as we possibly can.

 Our ethical policy is based on the standards adopted by the UN through the Universal Declaration of Human Rights, ILO Conventions and the laws of the universe.